 Phrase your goals rightly and ensure that the underlying motivation for each goal is correctly guided.

-For example, your driving force to wanting to earn more shouldn’t be because you want to feel like you belong when with certain friends.
+For example, your driving force in wanting to earn more shouldn’t be wanting to feel like you belong when with certain friends.
 Another example is taking a vacation you can’t afford just because a friend’s family went there on their last vacation.

-Instead, make it something like, “I want to earn higher so I can provide for my family and go on my dream vacation without the cost being a hindrance,” or “I want to increase my revenue so I can pay my employees better, and grow my business’.”
+Instead, say something like, “I want to earn higher so I can provide for my family and go on my dream vacation without the cost being a hindrance,” or “I want to increase my revenue so I can pay my employees better and grow my business.”

 4. Have Priorities